‘Game-changer in no time’: Shoaib Akhtar’s big praise for Abhishek Sharma | Asia Cup 2025

 The Rawalpindi Express even explained how bowlers might plan for him- maybe try with a length ball, maybe bring in extra pacers but he admitted that dismissing Abhishek is easier said than done.

 "Let’s say we create a scenario where Pakistan gets him out with a length ball.
-In that case, if you’re playing with just one pacer or even two pacers and manage to get him out, where does that leave India?" he added.
+In that case, if you’re playing with just one pacer or even two pacers and manage to get him out, where does that leave India?"
+He added.

 MORE: Where to watch IND A vs AUS A 2nd Test?